decred/dcrdex/docs/wiki/Development-and-Contributing.md

 The pace of development is pretty fast right now, so you'll be expected to keep your pull requests moving through the review process.

+To learn about project requirements and how to build from source read the [build from source guide](https://github.com/decred/dcrdex/wiki/Download-and-Install#building-from-source).

+### Additional Resources

 Check out these wiki pages for more information.

 - [Contribution Guide](Contribution-Guide)